domesc/domesc.github.io/source/_posts/2017-04-22-laziness-and-streams.md

 Square by name is 4.0
 {% endhighlight %}

-Clearly this time the evaluation of `square(2)` happened only once and that's because the `lazy val` construct enabled us to defer the computation, but at the same time caching the result the first time the evaluation is required.
-In this way the cached value can be reused and no further evaluation is needed.
+Clearly this time the evaluation of `square(2)` happened only once and that's because of the `lazy val` construct.
+The computation is still deferred, but the first time the evaluation was required the result was cached, so that the computed value could be reused and no further evaluation is needed.

+The `lazy` keyword is a great tool, but it has to be used with some care.
+The issues that you can incur are described in [SIP-20](http://docs.scala-lang.org/sips/pending/improved-lazy-val-initialization.html).

-Now that laziness concept is hopefully clear and we saw how this is handled in Scala, we can see another powerful tool which is built upon laziness: the Streams.
+Now that laziness concept is hopefully clear and we saw how this is handled in Scala, next step is to see another powerful tool which is built upon laziness: the Streams.

 Streams
 -------

-Since the first year of study in computer science every student has to deal with some sort of collection like lists or arrays.
-We build a collection of elements which take space in memory and once the allocation is done we can start making operations on the collection like iterating, adding an element etc. But what if we don't want to load all the elements in memory from the beginning?
-What if we want only to store the type of computations we want to make on the collection without actually applying them straight away?
+Probably every developer had to deal in his career with some sort of collection like lists or arrays.
+We build a collection of elements, which take space in memory and once the allocation is done we can start making operations on it like iterating, adding an element etc. But what if we don't want to load all the elements in memory from the beginning?
+What if we want to store only the type of computations we want to make on the collection without actually applying them straight away?
-Welcome to the `Stream` world.
-Let's see the difference between a non lazy collection like List and Stream:
+That is actually what a `Stream` does.

+A `Stream` can be thought as a lazy `List` where the head is evaluated while the tail is not.
+That can be easily seen in the following code snippet:

+{% gist domesc/c92c21206ca38175cc3157abaf70def1 %}

+The above code has been extracted from Scala 2.12 repository, it is probably the simplest way to show how the `Stream` constructor take the `head` by value and the `tail` by name.
+Let's prove everything in the REPL:

 {% highlight scala %}
-scala> val list = List(1,2,3,4,5)
+scala> val list = List(1, 2, 3, 4, 5)
 list: List[Int] = List(1, 2, 3, 4, 5)
 {% endhighlight %}

-We can see that when we create a List all the elements are loaded and stored in the collection.
+We can see that when we create a List every element is loaded and stored into the collection.
 Let’s see what happens if we create a Stream of elements:

 {% highlight scala %}
-scala> val stream = Stream(1,2,3,4,5)
+scala> val stream = Stream(1, 2 , 3, 4, 5)
 stream: scala.collection.immutable.Stream[Int] = Stream(1, ?)
 {% endhighlight %}

 We have now a question mark instead of the list of elements we passed to the constructor.
-This is because `Stream` is lazy version of a List and the evaluation of the elements is deferred.
-An example which proves this:
+This proves the evaluation of the tail is deferred.
+Next let's try to access the element at the third index which wad not evaluated:

 {% highlight scala %}
 scala> stream(2)